kcl-lang/kcl-lang.io/blog/2024-05-29-newsletter/index.md

 - Thanks to @officialasishkumar for his contributions to the package management tool third-party dependency renaming feature 🙌
 - Thanks to @Vishalk91-4, @Daksh-10 for their contributions to the KCL tree sitter syntax and parser generator 🙌
 - Thanks to @SamirMarin for his contributions to the Crossplane KCL function 🙌
-- Thanks to @officialasishkumar, @d4v1d03, @karlhepler, @Hai Wu, @ron18219, @olinux, @Alexander Fuchs, @Emmanuel Alap, @excalq, @leon-andria, @taylormonacelli, @dennybaa, @zhuxw, @aleeriz, @steeling, and others for their valuable feedback and suggestions while using KCL recently 🙌
+- Thanks to @officialasishkumar, @d4v1d03, @karlhepler, @Hai Wu, @ron18219, @olinux, @Alexander Fuchs, @Emmanuel Alap, @excalq, @leon-andria, @taylormonacelli, @dennybaa, @zhuxw, @aleeriz, @steeling, @Stéphane Este-Gracias and others for their valuable feedback and suggestions while using KCL recently 🙌

 ## Overview